sparseMCMC/NIPS2015/README.md

 # NIPS2015

 Welcome to our anonymous NIPS submission.
-All code remains copyright of the anonymous authors, released under the BSD license (see LICENSE)
+All code remains copyright of the anonymous authors, released under the GPL license (see LICENSE)

 structure
 --